gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### Other Database Services
 **Redshift** is a petabyte-sized data warehouse.
 Data warehouses are for Online analytical Processing (OLAP).
 Data warehouses can be expensive because they keep data "hot", meaning they can run a very complex query on a large amount of data and get that data back quickly.
 Use this when you need to quickly generate analytics or reports from a large amount of data.

-**ElastiCache** is a managed database for in-memory and caching open-soure databases like Redis or Memcached.
+**ElastiCache** is a managed database for in-memory and caching open-source databases like Redis or Memcached.
 Use this when you need to improve the performance of an application by adding a caching layer in front of a web server or database.

 **Neptune** is a managed graph database.
 Data is represented as interconnected nodes.
 Use this when you need to understand the connections between data, such as mapping fraud rings or social media relationships.